December Reflections: Holding Space for Grief and Micro Joys.

 Grief can feel isolating, but connection can be incredibly healing.
 Community care can look like:

-Building chosen family: Surround yourself with people who see you, hear you, and support you fully.
+• Building chosen family or community: Surround yourself with people who see you, hear you, and support you fully.
 These are the relationships rooted in honesty, reciprocity, and genuine concern for your well-being.
 They remind you that connection isn’t just about blood—it’s about belonging.

-Shared rituals: Even small acts like lighting a candle, sharing a meal, storytelling, or checking in with someone who understands can foster belonging and care.
+• Shared rituals: Even small acts—lighting a candle, sharing a meal, attending a place of worship, or checking in with someone who understands—can foster a sense of belonging and care

 Reflection questions